 North Dakota is home to 765,309 people, with 38% living in rental housing and 62% living in their own homes.
 This is quite a substantial number of renters.
-Much like the rest of the country, North Dakota has landlord-tenant laws in place.
+Much like the rest of the country, North Dakota has landlord-tenant laws in place to govern the lease or rental agreement.

 The landlord-tenant law helps bring order in an otherwise potentially chaotic environment.
-If you’re a landlord in Grand Forks, here’s a basic overview of the statewide landlord-tenant law you should be knowledgeable about.
+If you’re a landlord in Grand Forks, here’s a basic overview of the statewide landlord-tenant law both the landlord and tenants must abide by.

 Required Landlord Disclosures

-Landlords must make certain disclosures to their tenants before lease signing is done.
+When renting out a home, a landlord must make certain disclosures to their North Dakota tenants before lease signing is done.
 While other states require more, North Dakota landlords only have to make one disclosure.

-This required disclosure is that, if you’re renting out a property built before 1978, you must provide your tenant with information regarding lead-based paint.
-The goal of this is to help protect your tenant from any potential lead exposure.
-Lead is a health hazard and can cause a myriad of health complications, especially in children.
+This required disclosure a landlord must make is that, if you’re renting out a property built before 1978, you must provide your tenant with information regarding lead-based paint.
+The goal of this is to help protect your North Dakota tenant from any potential lead exposure.
+Lead is a health hazard and can cause a myriad of health complications, especially in children, and not providing information on this can lead tenants to legally terminate the lease agreements, among other legal consequences.

 Under the 1992 Residential Lead-Based Paint Hazard Reduction Act, you are required to provide your tenant with a lead-paint pamphlet, among other things.